-The UGC-NET is a prestigious national-level examination designed to determine the eligibility of Indian candidates for Junior Research Fellowship (JRF), Assistant Professorship, and admission to Ph.D. programs across Indian universities and colleges.
-Prospective applicants for the June session must review the official eligibility standards carefully; failing to meet the required qualifications will lead to immediate application rejection and disqualification from the examination.
+The UGC-NET is a prestigious national-level examination designed to determine the eligibility of Indian candidates for Junior Research Fellowship (JRF), Assistant Professorship, and Ph.D. admissions in Indian universities and colleges.
+Before submitting your application for the June session, it is critical to verify that you meet the official UGC NET eligibility criteria; failing to comply with these requirements will result in automatic application rejection and disqualification from the exam.

 UGC NET Eligibility Criteria 2026

-This guide provides a comprehensive breakdown of the UGC NET eligibility criteria, including mandatory educational qualifications and age limits.
-To qualify, candidates must hold a Master’s degree or equivalent from a UGC-accredited university, securing at least 55% marks for General/EWS categories and 50% for reserved categories.
-While there is no upper age limit for Assistant Professor roles, the JRF age limit is capped at 30 years.
+This guide outlines the essential UGC NET requirements, including academic credentials and age restrictions.
+To qualify, candidates must hold a Master’s degree (or equivalent) from a UGC-recognized institution with a minimum of 55% marks for General/EWS candidates and 50% for reserved categories.
+While there is no upper age limit for the Assistant Professor position, JRF applicants must be 30 years of age or younger.

 UGC NET Qualification 2026